How the Ketogenic Diet Affects Insulin Sensitivity and the Aging Process

-It’s thought that you cannot control aging, but scientists are looking for ways to slow down the aging clocks.
+It’s thought that we cannot control aging, but scientists are looking for ways to slow down the aging clocks.

 Although this is actually a new branch of science, the scientists found many things.
-It seems that there are specific factors which might be the key to controlling how fast you age.
+It seems that there are specific factors which might be the key to controlling how fast we age.

 According to one 2013 study published in Cell Reports, the “Mtor Gene” is actually an important regulator of the aging process.